• Skip to main content

 The best Earl Grey Tea Cake Recipe- sliced and ready to serve on chopping board.

-The flavour of earl grey tea always has, and I mean, always been one of my favourite flavour additions in baked goods.
-You'll have seen several earl grey infused recipes on my website, such as my Earl Grey Lemon Cupcakes, Earl Grey Creme Brulee Tart, and Earl Grey French Toast.
+Earl grey tea has always, and I mean, always been one of my favourite flavour additions to baked goods.
+You'll have seen several earl grey infused recipes on my website, such as my Earl Grey Lemon Cupcakes, Earl Grey Créme Brûlèe Tart, and Earl Grey French Toast.

-My personal favourite has to be the Earl Grey Cupcakes filled with Blackberry Curd - a beautiful combination together!
+My personal favourite has to be the Earl Grey Blackberry Cupcakes - a beautiful combination together!
 Earl Grey tea is an incredibly versatile ingredient, in that it works perfectly with chocolate and all the citrus fruits plus berries and stone fruits.
-How versatile is that for humble tea leaves!
+So brilliant!

 Jump to: